 When you’re 21 and spend as much time as I did focused on eating well, exercising, and doing the things you knew were meant to keep your body healthy, it’s really weird to find out you have cancer.

-My name is Jake, I’m currently battling Refractory Hodgkin’s Lymphoma, and I’m the founder of Resilience.
+My name is Jake, I’m a Refractory Hodgkin’s Lymphoma survivor, and I’m the founder of Resilience.

 Each time you’re admitted to the hospital as an in-patient, you’re given a welcome package of sorts: a gown and a pair of poorly made non-slip socks.
 Initially, I wore those lifeless beige socks and embraced my role as a patient, but the more time I spent in the hospital, the more I started bringing my own socks in.
 Fun socks.
 Socks with fish.
 Socks with dinosaurs.
 Socks with wolves.
 And it helped.
 It may seem ridiculous, but that little change reminded me that ultimately, I was in control of my experience.
 Whatever the circumstances, no matter how little I wanted to be isolated in the hospital, I could choose to use this as an opportunity to learn and grow as a person.